makkes/cerebro/README.md

 Run

 ```
-make serve-local
+hugo server -D
 ```

 to run the site locally and view it in a browser.

 ## Updating the live Site

-A [GitHub Actions workflow](./.github/workflows/build-image.yml) keeps building and pushing [a container image](https://github.com/makkes/cerebro/pkgs/container/cerebro) with the site's content upon every new commit pushed to the `main` branch.
+A [GitHub Actions workflow](./.github/workflows/hugo.yml) keeps building and deploying the site using GitHub Pages upon every new commit pushed to the `main` branch.